yipoh/AesBench/README.md

 | GLM                 | 1.122   | 0.729   | 0.944   | 0.932   | 14   |
 | TinyGPT-V           | 0.871   | 0.511   | 0.720   | 0.701   | 15   |

+## Acknowledgement
+This project was completed by Yipo Huang during his visit to Nanyang Technological University in Singapore.

+Many thanks to Professor [Weisi Lin](https://dr.ntu.edu.sg/cris/rp/rp00683) for his guidance and advice.

+In addition, special thanks are extended to the aesthetic experts who participated in our experiments, whose rich aesthetic experience and responsible attitude played a crucial role in the construction of the dataset.
+We highlight the following:

+>  **Wei Liu, Xin Liu, Luxia Chen, Dahai Tian, Ziyan Ou, ...**

+Finally, special thanks are extended to collabrators, for their kind assistance in data collection and MLLM deployment:
+> **Zhichao Duan, Pangu Xie, ...**

 ## Citation

 If you find our work interesting, please feel free to cite our paper: